isabella232/fellowship-program-website-1/_projects/bus_routing.md

 ---
 # Remove the project attributes which don't apply to your project. (ie: if no issues, delete the issues section)

-published: true # change to true once ready to post
+published: false # change to true once ready to post

 title: "School Bus Routing Optimization"# project title inside quotes
-excerpt: "Optimize school bus routing plans using a general constraint solver" # shows on project list page
+excerpt: "Optimize school bus routing plans using a constraint solver" # shows on project list page
 seo_description: "" # goes in project meta description

 # project attributes
 requirements: # bullet list of requirements – one requirement per line – follow below format
   - "Python"
-  - "Data analysis and visualizations skills"
+  - "Java or Scala preferred"
-  - "Java Scala preferred"
+  - "C/C++ may be helpful, depending on approach"
-  - "Scala preferred"
+  - "Experience with discrete optimization a big plus"
   - "Experience with graph algorithms a plus"
   - "Knowledge of spatial statistics a plus"